Workers' Comp

 A Different Kind of Personal Injury Attorney

-At Bur Oak Injury Law, your case stays with Chris from the first call to the final outcome.
+At Bur Oak Injury Law, your car accident case stays with Chris from the first call to the final outcome.
 No handoffs to associates or paralegals.
 When you call, you reach the attorney who will try your case.

 Missouri Supreme Court track record.
 Chris Miller has argued before the Missouri Supreme Court and won a case that expanded the rights of working Missourians statewide.
 When you hire Bur Oak Injury Law, you get an attorney who has taken cases all the way to the top of Missouri's court system — and won.